 2009(21st of Kislev, 5770): Yosef Haim Yerushalmi, a groundbreaking and wide-ranging scholar of Jewish history whose meditation on the tension between collective memory of a people and the more prosaic factual record of the past influenced a generation of thinkers, passed away today at the age of 77.
 (As reported by Joseph Berger)

-2009: Mr. Matthew Gould MBE has been appointed Her Majesty's Ambassador to the State of Israel making him the first Jewish person to hold this post
+2009: Mr. Matthew Gould MBE has been appointed Her Majesty's Ambassador to the State of Israel in succession to Mr. Tom Phillips CMG.
+He is the first Jewish person to hold this post

 2010: “Celebrating the First Lights of Women Rabbis” by Elizabeth Imber published today.

 2010: Yael Perlov is scheduled to present a program entitled David Perlov: Pioneer of Israeli Cinema at the 21st Washington Jewish Film Festival.
 The scheduled presentation will include the U.S. premier of “In Jerusalem” and “Diary: Chapter 1 (1973-1977)”